Mauri Rose: The unsung hero of the Corvette’s racing legacy

 Rose won his first 500 in 1941, the last race before the United States entered World War II.
 A steering failure put him out of the first postwar race in 1946, but he won the following two years and only retired after a rollover accident in 1951.

-Rose was not adverse to publicity.
+Rose was not averse to publicity.
 He played himself in Clark Gable’s 1950 racing flick To Please A Lady, which was staged, in part, at the Indianapolis Motor Speedway.
 While shooting the race, the production company managed to capture a pit fire that engulfed Rose’s car as it was being refueled.
 Rose calmly got out, waited for his crew to put out the fire, got back in, and drove off to a third place finish.
 (The movie used footage of the actual race for the film; check out 2:28 in this clip for the pit fire incident.)

 Still, he seems to have been a modest man.
 According to one story (that may be apocryphal), Rose was back on the job the day after one of his Memorial Day victories, casually discussing the race with his coworkers—who had no idea the race winner was in their midst.